IS2AI/construction-sites-detection/README.md

 # Construction-sites-detection project
 This repo contains code and dataset for training and testing ml model which implements instance segmentation of construction sites.

-* Dataset can be accessed at: https://huggingface.co/datasets/issai/CSDS_dataset.
-To request access, please fill out the form.
-Access will be provided once it has been manually.
-* Pre-trained model wieghts can be accessed at: https://huggingface.co/issai/CSDS_models.
-To request access, please fill out the form.
-Access will be provided once it has been manually.

 # Architectures: